Martin-ITT/MS1-Martin-s-Grill/README.md

 1. As a business owner I would like to be accesible throught my website so the customer can contact me and share their ideas or feedback.

-1. I am a customer who usually access web on mobile device so attractive layout is very important to me.
+1. I am a customer who usually access web on mobile device so attractive layout on a small screen is very important to me.

 1. I am a customer who compares prices with other restaurants so I am always looking for a menu page.

 1. I am a culinary student looking for a part time position in a restaurant and I'd like to know how can I apply here.

+## Design process

+Following the user stories I decided to conduct a research on a similar websites to identify suitable architecture and simple navigation for my project.
+This resulted in having these four pages: 'Home', 'About us', 'Menu', 'Contact Us'.

+The 'Home' page content needs to be simple for quick loading and containg nice hero picture making customer stay here and browse further.
+As I was open to any ideas I searched through dozens of pictures and choosed picture with [Burger&Chips](https://pxhere.com/en/photo/1418586).

+One of my personal challenges was to learn how to make design with wireframing programmes.
+I came accross [Balsamiq Wireframes](https://balsamiq.com/wireframes/) but I didn't like its sketch based approach so I sticked with [Figma](http://www.figma.com).
+Instant results in Figma are realistic what helped me while selecting ideal color scheme for my project.

+Throughout various stages of my project development I changed the company name, logo, hero image and content of pages but I tried to stick with initial purpose, main aims and user stories.